Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.3 =
 * Plugin is compatible again with WP version 4.3+ (thanks to lucrus for reporting).
+* Added option to allow insecure SSL certificate usage on SMTP server (thanks to ravipatel and bradclarke365).

 = 1.3.2 =
 * Hopefully fixed inability for plugin to save settings in some circumstances (thanks to all who kept reporting this issue).